nezaboodka/reactronic/README.md

 enum Reentrance { // https://en.wikipedia.org/wiki/Reentrancy_(computing)
-  Prevent = 1, // only one can run at a time (default) WaitAndRestart = 0, // wait for preceding to complete and then restart latter one DiscardPreceding = -1, // discard preceding call in favor of latter one Allow = -2, // no limitations
+  Prevent = 1, // only one can run at a time (default) WaitAndRestart = 0, // wait for preceding to complete and then restart a newer one DiscardPreceding = -1, // discard preceding call in favor of a newer one Allow = -2, // no limitations
 }